Antivirus companies cause a big headache to small developers.

 In some circumstances, the Antivirus software runs in the background, and when it detect a threat, it simply block the .exe file, put the file in quarantine, or simply delete it, without telling the user anything.

-The frustrated user think that there is a problem in the software he tries to run, without knowing that the Antivirus software, that should protect his computer, is actually the troublemaker that causes this problem.
+The frustrated user think that there is a problem in the software he tries to run, without knowing that the Antivirus software, that should protect his computer, is actually the troublemaker that causes this problem. - "When I try to get into utilities section of your site, I get 'the page cannot be displayed' error"

 "You have a broken link in your site - When I try to download your ProduKey tool, I get 'the page cannot be displayed' error"